 How do I pay the earnest money deposit?

 Generally we request you wire the funds to the designated closing agent once the contracts are signed.
 For onsite auctions, we typically have the closing agent attend and you will sign over your cashier’s check and write a personal check for the balance.

 What if I have a real estate agent or broker?

 We welcome agents and brokers and offer a commission of the high bid amount as compensation.
-Your agent must be named on your registration..
-Commissions will not be paid to brokers who are purchasing a home for themselves as a principle owner.
-Percentage of commission is show on the auction detail page.
+Your agent must be named on your sealed bid form or auction registration form (live auctions).
+Commissions will not be paid to brokers who are purchasing a property for themselves as a principal owner.
+Percentage of cooperating commission is shown on the auction detail page.

 If I am the high bidder, can I assign my contract to someone else?

 No. The purchase agreements are not assignable but new corporate entities may be formed at closing by the individuals or firms bidding.

 Yes and No See terms and conditions.
 Some properties are ‘as is’ only and some offer an inspection contingency.